Fcog/so-connect-challenge/README.md

 ## Asumptions

-- The state initiallizes with the standard containers full.
+- The state initializes with full standard containers.
 - The espressos left count is calculated using the normal espresso quantities.

 ## Endpoints